cameronvale88/stegbot/README.md

 ## stegbot
-An expriment to use multiprocessing from the concurrent library to attack ctf stegonagraphy dictionary attacks.
+An expriment to use multiprocessing from the concurrent library to attack ctf stegonagraphy challenges.

 The idea is to split a wordlist into smaller wordlists and create a separate process for dictionary attacking each portion of the list.